Christopher Cristaldo: 2013–14 season

 On 4 January 2014, Cristaldo was made his first appearance for Melbourne Victory in the 2013–14 season, coming on as a substitute for Brazilian Guilherme Finkler in the second half of a 3–0 home defeat to Brisbane Roar.

 On 18 January 2014, Cristaldo was an unused substitute in a 5-0 away defeat against Wellington Phoenix.

-2014 AFC Champions League

 On 15 April 2014, Cristaldo was included in Melbourne Victory's squad for a 2-0 home victory against China's Guangzhou Evergrande in the 2014 AFC Champions League, where he was an unused substitute.

 Melbourne City

-2015

 On 18 July 2015, Cristaldo was in Melbourne City's first-team squad for a friendly match against FA Premier League club Manchester City at the Cbus Super Stadium in Australia.
 Cristaldo was substituted onto the field for Harry Novillo in the 70th minute.

 Hume City

 In early 2014, Cristaldo joined Hume City FC in the National Premier Leagues Victoria, where he made 13 appearances, scoring one goal.